What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 5. Why do we find truck tyres have more weight than car tyres?

-Truck tyres are made heavier because they are designed with special purpose to:
+Truck tyres are made heavier because they are designed with a special purpose to

 • Carry very high loads